Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 # General Notes

-All Duets have a built-in micro SDHC card socket. **Duet 2 WiFi/Ethernet** are supplied with a compatible SD card. **Duet 3** is also supplied with an SD card, formatted with two partitions; one for standalone mode, and one for use in a Raspberry Pi in SBC mode.
+All Duet Mainboards have a built-in micro SDHC card socket and are supplied with an SD card, formatted for standalone mode.
+The card can be imaged for SBC mode if required.

 In normal use, you should never need to remove the SD card from its socket.
 You can transfer files to/from the SD card over the web interface.